C-Elegans/SpinalDoc-RTD/source/SpinalHDL/Libraries/flow.rst

 Specification
 -------------

-| The Flow interface is a simple valid/payload protocol which mean the slave can't halt the bus.
+The Flow interface is a simple valid/payload protocol which means the slave can't halt the bus.
-| It could be used, for example, to represent data coming from an UART controller, requests to write an on-chip memory, etc.
+For example, it could be used to represent data coming from a UART controller, requests to write an on-chip memory, etc.

 .. list-table::
    :header-rows: 1